 Beihang University, P.R.
 China - Wen-Ko Chiou

-Chang Geng University, Taiwan - Xianghua Ding
+Chang Geng University, Taiwan - Tseng-Ping Chiu

 University of Glasgow, United Kingdom - Zhiyong Fu